 Sales Tax – sales tax in Alaska is unusual because there is no State level sales tax, however there are local sales tax rates.
 In Alaska, the average local Sales tax rate is 1.76%

-Property Taxes in Alaska – the average property tax rate for residential property in the state of Alaska is 1.02% making it almost line with the national average, 0.93%.
+Property Taxes in Alaska – the average property tax rate for residential property in the state of Alaska is 0.98% making it close to the national average of 1.03%.
 The state of Alaska also has property tax exemptions in the following cases:

 - Owner occupied – 20% exemption up to $50K

 - Senior Citizen – exemption up to $150K

 Learn more about the exemptions at the Municipality of Anchorage website.